-The sponsor, therefore, negotiates for knowledge-qualified compliance representations from the seller, and obtains a put-back right exercisable between signing and closing to permit the sponsor's administrator to screen the borrowers in the loan portfolio for sanctioned parties, politically exposed persons, and individuals associated with criminal activity. time-consuming diligence components, which likely will include some combination of: a desktop review of negative media, retention of third-party expert investigators or forensic accountants, diligence Q&A and document requests, and management interviews - to the extent feasible in the transaction structure.
+The sponsor, therefore, negotiates for knowledge-qualified compliance representations from the seller, and obtains a put-back right exercisable between signing and closing to permit the sponsor's administrator to screen the borrowers in the loan portfolio for sanctioned parties, politically exposed persons, and individuals associated with criminal activity.

+A compliance diligence strategy should make thoughtful, escalating use of those more intrusive and time-consuming diligence components, which likely will include some combination of: a desktop review of negative media, retention of third-party expert investigators or forensic accountants, diligence Q&A and document requests, and management interviews - to the extent feasible in the transaction structure.